openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### bestaccessright
 _Type: [BestAccessRight](other#bestaccessright) &bull; Cardinality: ONE_

-The most open access right associated to the manifestations of this research results.
+The most open access right associated to the manifestations of this research product.

 ```json
 "bestaccessright": {